blair-c/rivals.academy/content/library/glossary.md

 #### Projectile Invuln.

-Certain attacks or objects have invulnerability to projectiles, in which case they still have a hurtbox and can be hit by all physical moves.
+Certain attacks or objects have invulnerability to projectiles, in which case they still have a hurtbox and can be hit by all physical attacks.

 #### Cooldown